Air Fryer Recipe

 Method

-- Rinse fish fillets under cold water and pat dry.
+- Rinse the fish fillets under cold water, then pat them dry.
 Cut into finger-sized strips.

-- Arrange three shallow dishes: flour with half the salt and pepper, beaten eggs, and breadcrumbs with remaining salt, pepper, garlic powder, and paprika.
+- Set out three shallow dishes: flour with half the salt and pepper, beaten eggs, and breadcrumbs mixed with the remaining salt, pepper, garlic powder, and paprika.

-- Coat fish strips in flour, then eggs, then breadcrumbs, pressing lightly to adhere.
+- Coat the fish strips in the flour, then the eggs, then the breadcrumbs, pressing gently so the coating sticks.

-- Preheat air fryer to 200°C (390°F).
-Arrange fish fingers in a single layer and air fry for 8-10 minutes until cooked through and crispy.
+- Preheat the air fryer to 200°C (390°F).
+Arrange the fish fingers in a single layer and air fry for 8-10 minutes, until cooked through and crispy.

-- Serve immediately with lemon wedges and dips like tartar sauce or ketchup.
+- Serve straight away with lemon wedges and dips such as tartar sauce or ketchup.

 Why this works in an air fryer